mrward/monodevelop-nuget-extensions/README.md

 ## Managing Packages for the Solution

+Note that Visual Studio for Mac 8.3 now includes support for managing NuGet packages for the solution.
+The Manage Packages dialog has been removed from the NuGet extensions addin in version 0.20 and later.

 The NuGet addin that is available for Xamarin Studio 4 included the ability to manage packages for the solution.
 You could install, update or uninstall packages for multiple projects in one step.
 This feature was removed in later versions but has been made available by the extension addin.

 To open the Manage Packages dialog: